-This guide will help you to understand the role of franking credits, how to calculate them and what they mean for your tax obligations.
+This guide will help you to understand the role of franking credits, how to calculate them, and what they mean for your tax obligations.

 What are franking credits?

 Franking credits were created for the purpose of eliminating the double taxation problem that can occur when dividends are paid out.
-That is why franking credits are also referred to as “tax credits” or “imputation credits”.
+This is why franking credits are also referred to as “tax credits” or “imputation credits”.

 Tip: Franking credits help you to get the earnings from dividends without paying income tax on top of what the company has already paid in corporate tax.

-In basic terms, when a listed company disburses dividends to its shareholders — typically twice every year, but it may be more or less frequent depending on the stock — the company pays these dividends out of its profits.
+In basic terms, when a listed company disburses dividends to its shareholders — typically twice every year, though it may be more or less frequent depending on the stock — the company pays these dividends out of its profits.

 These profits may have already been subject to the Australian company tax rate, which is currently 30%.